dinglidingli/PixelHolder-Sinatra/README.md

 Requirements
 ------------
 MongoDB is used by PixelHoldr to keep track of image file paths.
-PixelHoldr will connect to the collection called `pixelholdr'.
+PixelHoldr will connect to the collection called `pixelholdr`.

 Installation
 ------------